aeszyman/ARTH312/syllabus.md

 | 94-97% = A | 84-87 = B | 74-77% = C | 64-67% = D |
 | 90-94% = A- | 80-84% = B- | 70-74% = C- | 60-64% = D- |
 ## Analytical Summaries
+1 page (typed, double-spaced)
+due before class on the appointed day
+Upload to Box.
 #### Secondary Sources (Book Chapters or Articles)
 For each analytical summary of a secondary source, consider the following questions:
 * What is the reading's main subject?